 Process Over Product:

 Focusing on the process demands an investment in whole child development.
 This includes an awareness that every child grows at their own pace.
-Readiness isn’t solely determined by intellectual development, but rather by a few criteria (intellectual, emotional, social, and personal aspirations).
-And yes, social and emotional growth can affect various activities that a child is enrolled in and their academic performance.
-And the amount of time it takes for children to feel ready isn’t determined by a certain number of months/years.
-It varies from child to child.
-The end result enables a child to function, learn, and persist in the face of hardship.
+Readiness isn’t solely determined by intellectual development or proficiency, but rather by a few criteria (intellectual, emotional, social, and personal aspirations).
+And yes, social and emotional growth can affect a child’s performance in extra-curricular activities and academic performance.

 Stories of Students:

-Another case that I observed was in a first grade classroom.
+- Another case that I observed was in a first grade classroom.
 The first grade teacher was completing a unit on descriptive writing with her students.
 One of the students in particular would shrink back into the chair when asked to write any of his own ideas on paper.
 From my judgment, the student could have benefited from doing some free-writing to overcome his severe discomfort.
 Yet, the teacher continued to have the student complete the normal writing assignments.

-Another case involves a girl who was moved up to a more advanced math class in her middle school years.
+- A third case involves a girl who was moved up to a more advanced math class in her middle school years.
 This student had no issue with understanding the content in her classes, yet struggled with communicating her basic needs to her teachers.
 She was moved up to the more advanced math class in her school.
 Despite not having any intellectual issues, she struggled with asking for help on assignments and turning her work in.
 She was pushed beyond her comfort zone without any thought to whether she could handle the work.

 There are a few ways we can do this.
 Praising effort over the end result is one way.
 When we praise effort and persistence, children learn that their continual persistence is what matters more than the results.
 They learn that mastery of a skill or subject happens when they persevere despite their mistakes.